-Electri icity

-Repair Category 1

-Notes The fuse box is old and of dated design.
-No evidence of recent testing was apparent.
+Repair Category 1 Notes The electrical system appears of mixed eras.
+No recent testing noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

 Gas

-Repair Category N/A
+Repair Category N/A Notes

-Notes

-Water , plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Repair Category 1 Notes No significant defects were noted.
+The bathroom fittings are largely of a coloured older pattern.
+Further updating could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
-The roof void water tank requires a lid.

-Heating and hot water

-Repair Category 1

-Notes No significant defects were noted.
-We assume the oil boiler has been installed and maintained in line with the manufacturer's guidelines.
+Heating and hot water Repair Category 1 Notes No significant defects were noted.
+The hot water cylinder is of considerable age.
+Updating to a more efficient system could be considered as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.